qqrm/qqrm/README.md

 ### Hey there, I'm Alexey, also known as qqrm :wave:

-I'm a Lead Rust Developer with almost a decade of experience in backend development, CAD systems, smart contracts, and SORM.
-I also love managing and mentoring dev teams.
+I'm a Rust Team Lead with over a decade of experience in backend development, CAD systems, smart contracts, and ORM.
+I am passionate about managing and mentoring development teams, fostering collaboration, and driving successful project outcomes.

 ---